Kirk Pearson

 I am the founder of Dogbotic, a creative audio studio where I’ve taught thousands of students from fifty countries how to build synthesizers from scratch—a subject I literally wrote the book on (Electronic Music From Scratch, Make: Publications).

-Currently, I live in Berkeley and much of my efforts are focused on the Bay Area’s DIY music community.
+Currently, I live in Berkeley and much of my efforts are focused on the Bay Area’s DIY music and arts community.
 I am a proud co-founder of The Planetarium, a new all-ages performance space in Richmond, CA. Through 2025, I served as the Head of Sound at the legendary 924 Gilman Street.

 I cut my sandwiches diagonally.